docathon/docathon/blog/content/pages/participate.md

-Participate
+Title: Participate
-###########

-:date: 2016-11-10 10:20
+Date: 2016-11-10 10:20
-:modified: 2016-11-10 18:40
+Modified: 2016-11-10 18:40
-:tags: organization, docathon
+Tags: organization, docathon
-:category: info
+Category: info
-:slug: participate
+Slug: participate
-:authors: Chris Holdgraf
+Authors: Chris Holdgraf
-:summary: Information about how to help with the docathon.
+Summary: Information about how to help with the docathon.

 # What can I do at the docathon?
 There are two main ways to get involved with the docathon.